Traffic Safety in Fairwood

 Why can’t property taxes pay for road improvements in Fairwood?

-Approximately 80 percent of Road Services’ budget comes from property tax, and there is only enough funding to maintain our existing roads, bridges and related infrastructure.
+Approximately 80 percent of the Road Services Division's budget comes from property tax, and there is only enough funding to maintain our existing roads, bridges and related infrastructure.
 Property tax alone does not provide enough funding (revenue) to build new infrastructure or pay for significant road safety improvements.

 For more information about Washington State property tax, visit the Municipal Research and Service Center (MRSC) website.